 As I became more confident, I started talking about my mental health within my sales team and found out, no one judged me.
 People genuinely wanted to help and began opening up about their own struggles with mental health and sales.

 What are some of your best practices for maintaining your Mental Health while working in sales?

 Changing my mindset has been the biggest factor for maintaining positive mental health.
 Sales can be unpredictable at times.
 I make sure to detach myself from the things I can’t control that can derail a sale in its final stages – ex; a clients company suddenly getting acquired.

 I take responsibility for the things I can control, like following the sales process, keeping up with my metrics and taking responsibility when I fall behind.
-If I’m constantly putting my best effort forward, making the right decisions – the chances I’ll be successful in the long run are high.
+If I’m constantly putting my best effort forward, making the right decisions – I’ll be successful in the long run.

 Prospect, prospect, prospect – nothing impacts my mental health more than having a stale pipeline, so I’m always carving out prospecting blocks to ensure I’m finding fresh leads.